 Now select Every Sixth hours from the Hour drop-down.

 Finally fill in the code to run our cron job and click Add New Cron Job.

 Where userna5 is your cPanel user name.

-Now your WordPress website should be safely running scheduled tasks via the wp-cron.php script, but only at set intervals to reduce unessary executions of this script.
-If you are supposed to receive email notifications, but are not, see our helpful guide titled Why is my cron job not emailing me?
+Now your WordPress website should be safely running scheduled tasks via the wp-cron.php script, but only at set intervals.
+If you aren’t receiving an email when the cron runs, see our guide on cron job not emailing me.

 Did you know?
 Not all hosting companies provide free access to cPanel.
 InMotion does and it’s just one of the many features of our various web hosting plans.